• Skip to primary navigation

 Can I put cinnamon on top instead of nutmeg?

 • Some recipes use cornstarch instead of flour for thickening.
-Just personal preference, I think the flour tastes more like Wick’s pie version.
+It’s just personal preference; I think the flour tastes more like Wick’s pie version.

-• Some recipes thicken the cream filling on the stove and then bake it for less time as opposed to adding the cold filling to the pie shell which requires longer baking.
+• Some recipes thicken the cream filling on the stove and then bake it for less time instead of adding the cold filling to the pie shell, which requires longer baking.

-• Some recipes use a prebaked pie shell and others use an unbaked pie shell.
-If you are baking a pre-thicken filling that requires less baking time, go with the prebaked or totally baked pie crust.
+• Some recipes use a prebaked pie shell, while others use an unbaked one.
+If you are baking a pre-thicken filling requiring less baking time, go with the pre-baked or baked pie crust.

-Is a Sugar Cream pie the same thing as a Custard Pie, Chess Pie, or Shoefly pie?
+Is a Sugar Cream pie the same as a Custard Pie, Chess Pie, or Shoefly pie?

 What is a Finger Pie?

-There is an old-fashioned method of making this pie and it’s called a Finger Pie.
-With this method, you place the flour and sugar in an unbaked pie shell and mix this together.
-Next pour in the cream and vanilla and just mix that with your fingers, then bake the pie.
+There is an old-fashioned method of making this pie, and it’s called a Finger Pie.
+With this method, you place the flour and sugar in an unbaked pie shell and mix them together.
+Next, pour in the cream and vanilla and just mix that with your fingers, then bake the pie.

 What type of pie pan is needed for a cream pie?

-Cream pies are usually not considered a deep-dish pie so it’s best to use an 8″ or 9″ simple pie plate or a cream pie plate, such as this Pyrex 9 inch pie plate, it’s just the old-fashioned clear plate.
-Otherwise, if you use a deep dish plate there will be a lot of the pie shell that is not covered with the filling.
+Cream pies are usually not considered a deep-dish pie, so it’s best to use an 8″ or 9″ simple pie plate or a cream pie plate, such as this Pyrex 9-inch pie plate, it’s just the old-fashioned transparent plate.
+Otherwise, if you use a deep dish plate, there will be a lot of the pie shell that is not covered with the filling.

 More pie recipes